 - Do not apply where roots of desirable vegetation may extend into treated area.

 - Some herbicides are poisonous to animals.
-Avoid applying these to vegetation, fruit, or seed that might be eaten.
+Do not apply these to vegetation, fruit, or seed that might be eaten.

 - Apply soil-residual herbicides during late fall east of the Cascades to allow winter precipitation to move the herbicide into the soil.
 In the high-rainfall areas west of the Cascades, apply after the heavy winter rainy season but early enough to ensure adequate moisture to move the herbicide into the soil.